3rd International Workshop on Secure Software Engineering

 Juha Röning, University of Oulu, Finland

 The submission guidelines valid for the SSE workshop are the same as for the ARES conference.
 They can be found >>here<<.

 Authors of selected papers that are accepted by and presented at the workshop will be invited to submit an extended version to special issues of international journals.

 Fabian Rodriguez, IBM, Germany

-DevOps in business critial environments
+DevOps in business critical environments

 Abstract: DevOps is a great way to streamline development and deployment processes and reduce error risks.
 This is done for example by allowing the developer to bring his code from development to production himself.
 While this saves time and effort, it also poses a conflict to application compliance regulations.
 This is where Secure DevOps comes into place.
 Intra-daily deployments with two face approval?
 Secure DevOps allows to profit from the advantages of DevOps without having to sacrifice ASCA compliance.
 It is one of our innovation projects alongside of Watson Analytics and Analytics Apps for mobile devices.